nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 *   A [Redis server]({{page page='redis-configuration'}})
 *   A load-balancer with sticky sessions

 The shared filesystem is usually an NFS mount.
-You **must not**&nbsp;share the whole Nuxeo installation tree (see below).
+You **must not** share the whole Nuxeo installation tree (see below).

 The load balancer **must** use sticky sessions if the clustering delay is not 0\.
 Having a non-0 clustering delay is recommended for performance reasons.
 See below for more.